Houston Divorce Attorney: The Help You Need Is Here

 Getting a divorce is an unsettling process, no matter what the circumstances.
 If you’re getting a divorce, you likely have a lot of questions and concerns about what your future will look like and how you can protect yourself in the coming storm.
 You may also wonder whether you will need to hash things out in court proceedings or if you are a candidate for uncontested divorce.

-In either case, the attorney and staff of Law Thompson, P.C. provide the solid counsel and strong representation you need to protect your financial interests and parental rights while preparing to move on with your life.
+In either case, the Houston divorce attorney and staff of Law Thompson, P.C. provide the solid counsel and strong representation you need to protect your financial interests and parental rights while preparing to move on with your life.
 We handle contested and uncontested divorce cases in the greater Houston area.

-Travis Thompson is a certified family law specialist and has been for over 20 years, so you are in excellent hands as you head into this momentous life event.
+Travis Thompson is a certified family law specialist and has been for over 25 years, so you are in excellent hands as you head into this momentous life event.

 What Is The Difference Between An Uncontested Divorce And A Contested Divorce In Texas?

-• Uncontested.
+- Uncontested.
 In this situation, both spouses have agreed on all or most of the terms of their divorce ahead of time.
 They need a lawyer to draft their documents and make necessary court appearances rather than fight their battles in or out of court.
 Some cases of this sort may be eligible for a flat fee.
 Read more about uncontested divorce in Travis Thompson’s article on the Texas 60-day divorce.

-• Contested Divorce.
+- Contested Divorce.
 There is generally a lot of fear and uncertainty that accompanies this kind of divorce.
 In this situation, the couple may be adversarial or at the very least disagree on the terms of the divorce.
 In cases such as these, a lawyer will represent the client through the necessary stages of the divorce, including mediations, emergency hearings or litigation.
 As one might expect, a contested divorce may be more time consuming or expensive than an uncontested divorce, but may be necessary when the divorcing spouses are at odds or if one or both have dug in to rigid and/or unreasonable positions.

 Guiding You Through Divorce